giallu/qt-lgpl/README.md

 ## Qt commercial license
 [Qt Group's license terms](https://www.qt.io/terms-conditions/qt-dev-framework) did change (and still do) from time to time, so if you are planning to rely on the Qt library for a commercial activity I suggest you invest in some quality legal advice before choosing Qt and one of the possible licenses.

-I am not a lwyer but I've dealt with their license terms long enough so I will try save you some time by summarizing here what I know about it:
+I am not a lawyer but I've dealt with their license terms long enough so I will try save you some time by summarizing here what I know about it:

 1. you need to choose early if you will use the GPL or LGPL license and stick with it.
 Their license explicitly calls "Prohibited Combination" mixing code developed with (L)GPL and commercial license; this means you can't start with (L)GPL and later acquire the Commercial license to work on the same project (however, I guess if you ask them they will allow it, not sure if and how much that will cost you).
 This also means you can't have people working on the same project if some of them use the Commercial version: all of them will need a Commercial license.